CppMicroServices/CppMicroServices/framework/doc/static_bundles.rst

-The normal and most flexible way to add a CppMicroServices bundle to an application is to compile it into a shared library that is later installed programmatically using the command :any:`installed <cppmicroservices::BundleContext::InstallBundles>` at runtime.
+The normal and most flexible way to add a CppMicroServices bundle to an application is to compile it into a shared library that is later installed programmatically using the API :any:`installed <cppmicroservices::BundleContext::InstallBundles>` at runtime.